a7d-corp/homelab-clusters-fleet/clusters/bootstrap/README.md

 ## Cluster creation

-VMs should be created first (will bootloop until Sidero is running).
+- VMs should be created first (will bootloop until Sidero is running).
+- Create A record `sidero.room101-a7d-mc.lab.a7d.dev` pointing to bootstrap node.

 ## Bootstrap cluster configuration